 Students in extended housing will be assigned to permanent spaces as cancellations occur.
 All students in triples are usually reassigned to permanent spaces by the beginning of the spring semester.
 Students assigned to an extended housing space will receive detailed information in August.

-You can change your housing information as many times as you wish until May 31.
 If you are currently under 18 years of age, your parent or legal guardian must sign the consent form in the Housing Portal.
 We cannot process your on-campus housing request for the fall semester without approval.

 You may elect to pay your $200 housing prepayment with a credit card or electronic check.
 Once you have authorized payment and submitted your Student Housing Contract and Dining Agreements, you will be asked to submit your room and roommate characteristics information.